Osmanna: Life

 Osmanna probably lived in the 6th or 7th century.

 She was said to have been from a royal family of Ireland, and was brought up as a pagan.

 She did not want to marry the man her parents chose for her, so left Ireland for France to live alone (apart from a maidservant) in woods near the Loire river.

 A wild boar that was being hunted took refuge with her, and the hunter found her.

 The local bishop persuaded her to learn the Christian faith, accept baptism and become a virgin dedicated to God.

 She continued to live alone, and cured several people by prayer.

 After her death, her place of burial in Jotrum (Jouarre Abbey), near Meaux, was the scene of many miracles.

 A church was built over the site of her hermitage, and later an oratory was built nearby, the center of the parish of Sainte-Osmane.

 For many centuries the Abbey Church of Saint Denis, near Paris, held a large part of her relics.

-A chapel there was dedicated to the saint, and her remains were held in an iron shrine. richly gilt.
+A chapel there was dedicated to the saint, and her remains were held in a richly gilt iron shrine.

 During the Calvinist upheavals of 1567 her relics were profaned and dispersed, and any remaining relics in the Abbey were removed in 1793 during the French Revolution.

 The saint is venerated in Paris, Saint-Brieuc and Le Mans.

 Her feast day is 9 September.